You don’t always need a workout bench to hit your chest effectively; you can do it with dumbbells only.

 - Pause, squeeze your pecs at the top, and then return to the beginning.
 This is your one repetition.

-4. Dumbbell Floor Pullover
+4. Stability Ball Pullover

 The dumbbell pullover is an incredible exercise to provide a good stretch to your pecs muscles and help improve chest definition.
-However, doing it on the floor limits the range of motion and won’t be as efficacious as doing it on the bench.

-Steps to do it:
+Steps to Perform

 - Extend your arms behind your head and maintain a soft bend in your elbows.
 That’s the start.